miheinr/licence-plate-workshop/docs/step3.md

 ![alt text](./assets/img/cell_code.png "A notebook cell with code") {: refdef}

 * Code cells contain Python code that can be run interactively.
 Thats means you can modify the code, then run it.
-The code will not run on you computer or in the browser, but directly in the environment you are connected to, **RHODS** in our case.
+The code will not run on you computer or in the browser, but directly in the environment you are connected to, **Red Hat OpenShift Data Science** in our case.

 * To run a code cell, just select it (click in the cell, or on the left side of it), and click the Run/Play button from the toolbar (you can also press CTRL+Enter to run a cell, or Shift+Enter to run the cell and automatically select the following one).